SONGNightbreeze/Notes-React-Hooks/useReducer.md

-# concrete, pattern, boilerplate, associated with, demonstrate, portion
-# other than, nested, access, negate, the opposite of, reverse,

-# useReducer which also allow you to manage state and re-render a component
+> useReducer which also allow you to manage state and re-render a component
-# whenever that state changes and idea behind useReducer
+> whenever that state changes and idea behind useReducer
-# it give you a more concrete way to handle complex state
+> it give you a more concrete way to handle complex state
-# so it give you set actions that you can perform on your state
+> so it give you set actions that you can perform on your state
-# it's going to convert your current state to a new version of the state
+> it's going to convert your current state to a new version of the state
-# based on the action that you send it
+> based on the action that you send it
-# useReducer is similar to redux
+> useReducer is similar to redux

 ```js
 import React, {useState} from 'react'